ankaAR/bestiario5e/_creatures/grung-elite-warrior.md

 ### Acciones

 ***Dagger.*** Melee or Ranged Weapon Attack: +5 al ataque, alcance 5 ft. or range 20/60 it, one target.
-Hit: 5 (1d4+3) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.
+Hit: 5 (1d4+3) puntos de daño perforante, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.

 ***Shortbow.*** Ranged Weapon Attack: +5 to hit, range 80/320 pies, un objetivo.
-Impacto: 6 (1d6+3) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.
+Impacto: 6 (1d6+3) puntos de daño perforante, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.

-***Mesmerizing Chirr (Recharge 6).*** The grung makes a chirring noise to which grungs are immune.
+***Mesmerizing Chirr (Recarga 6).*** The grung makes a chirring noise to which grungs are immune.
 Each humanoid or beast that is within 15 feet of the grung and able to hear it must succeed on a DC 12 Wisdom saving throw or be stunned until the end of the grung's next turn.